×

 • Dyslexia is a form of neurodivergence, indicating that the brain was not designed or does not function the way it should.
 Studies show that the chemistry, structure, and function of the brain differ in dyslexics.

-• Events such as infections and toxic exposures can interfere with foetal development, altering the structure and function of the brain and raising the risk of dyslexia developing later in life.
+• Events such as infections and toxic exposures can interfere with fetal development, altering the structure and function of the brain and raising the risk of dyslexia developing later in life.

 • Exposure to toxins: Pollution of the air and water can increase the likelihood of dyslexia.
 This is particularly true with nicotine, various compounds used as flame retardants, and heavy metals such as lead or manganese.